 Berries on the Farm

-***Always do your own research when you are foraging for wild berries or flowers.
+***Do your own research when you are foraging for wild berries or flowers.

 We did the research, identified the berries, and determined they were not only safe to eat but super tasty.
 Our personal favorites are the wineberries.
-These berries are easier to pick because they are larger, have a little fewer thorns and are way more plentiful in the shaded areas.
+These berries are easier to pick because they are larger, have a little fewer thorns, and are way more plentiful in the shaded areas.
 Definitely a win!

 We picked quite a few and brought back plenty for cobbler, muffins, jelly and of course a few to snack on as were fixing supper.